-GMB's headline median gender pay gap has reduced slightly from 32.4% in 2017 to 31.2% in 2018.
+GMB's headline median gender pay gap was reduced slightly from 32.4% in 2018 to 30.5% in 2019 - and mean gender pay gap was reduced from 25.5% to 25.1%

 Equal Pay for Equal Work

 GMB undertook a job evaluation exercise in 2015 and conducted subsequent equal pay audits in 2016 and 2017.
 We take this issue seriously are committed to continuing to monitor our pay structures to ensure the principle of equal pay for equal work is being applied in our organisation.